 For a detailed programme, please see the e-Prospectus.
 Please note that this guide applies to the current academic year, which means that the curriculum for next year may slightly differ.

 The Classics and Ancient Civilizations programme offers many extracurricular opportunities to enrich your study experience.

 Pleyte study association

-Pleyte is a study association of the BA in Ancient Cultures of the Mediterranean World and the MA in Classics and Ancient Civilizations.
-Pleyte organises both informative and social activities, such as monthly drinks with fellow students, film nights, lectures by teachers and students, ‘make your own cuneiform tablet’ workshops and much more.
+Pleyte is a study association of the BA in Ancient Near East Studies and the MA in Classics and Ancient Civilizations (specializations Assyriology, Egyptology and Hebrew and Aramaic Studies).
+Pleyte organizes both informative and social activities, such as monthly drinks with fellow students, film nights, lectures by teachers and students, ‘make your own cuneiform tablet’ workshops and much more.
 Pleyte is a great way to get to know your fellow students and teachers outside of the academic setting of classes or the library.

 MA students from the Classics and Ancient Civilizations (and research) programme can participate in research activities of the Ancient Worlds Network Leiden, which brings together staff and graduate students in the Leiden University Institute for Area Studies (LIAS) and the Leiden University Centre for the Study of Religion (LUCSoR) working on the ancient Mediterranean and Near Eastern world.
 Expertise covers a wide range of areas and disciplines, including the study of Ancient Arabia, Assyriology, Coptic Studies, Egyptology, Hebrew and Aramaic Studies, ancient Iranian Studies, Papyrology, linguistics, the study of religions, and the history of philosophy and science.
 For more information, please visit the Ancient Worlds Network.